A 2020 BGES Weekend Warrior Program

 6:00 PM.
 Check in at our headquarters hotel for our meet and greet and to pick up your map handout.
 Scott’s opening lecture will address why he is most interested in the first day at Gettysburg.
 A spirited Q&A will follow before breaking so you can go get some dinner on your own.

-When BGES Executive Director Len Riedel spoke with Scott about heading a program for 2020, he wanted to plumb his decades of experience as the park’s primary historian.
+When BGES Executive Director Len Riedel spoke with Scott about heading a program, he wanted to plumb his decades of experience as the park’s primary historian.
 But instead of asking Scott to parse out his proposal into stops and themes, he asked him to provide a description, in his own words, about the tour.
 As such, Scott provided the following, addressing the core of his work as park historian and what most draws his attention.

 We will provide you with lunch each day, cold water, and snacks.
 We will start both days at 8:15 AM and end about 5ish.
 You can depart on Sunday after 5 PM.